fde-capu/ft_services/README.md

 - Use of Alpine Linux.
 - Single IP Load Balancer, only entry point.
 MetalLB recommended.
 - WordPress on 5050 and redirect 307 from /wordpress.
+- phpMyAdmin on port 5000 and reverse proxy from /phpmyadmin.
 - MySQL.
-- phpMyAdmin on port 5000 and redirect reverse proxy8 from /phpmyadmin.
 - nginx on ports 80 and 443 with auto-redirect from 80 to 443.
 Access through SSH on port 22.
 - FTPS on port 21.
 - Grafana monitoring all containers, on port 3000, linked with InfluxDB (on separate container).
 One dashboard per service.